crkalapat/clook/JOURNAL.md

 Did a lot today.
 My main focus was on trying to get a rough idea of the footprint of the entire device, and to start to look for parts that can feasibly fit the footprint (mainly the battery).

+*Side note: I decided after all to abandon the Alibaba OLED display from the last journal entry in favor of the LCD mainly because of shipping.
+So much for that KiCad schematic..*

 After scouring the Internet, and modifying my CAD design, I decided to use this [LiPo Battery](https://www.amazon.com/AKZYTUE-Battery-Rechargeable-Lithium-Connector/dp/B07TS8LTH7) that I found on Amazon to power the project.
 It has a modest 710 mAh capacity, which should hopefully be enough to power this device for maybe several hours, and last some battery charging cycles.

 Another thing that I researched today was including an ambient light sensor to figure out if the display needs to be on fully or if it can be dimmed a lot.
 My plan right now is to include it somewhere on the front, but we shall see if that is possible once I begin making the PCB.